Pokemon VGC for Dummies: Type Match-ups

 Pokemon has always had this mechanic of having advantages and disadvantages when it comes to battling.
+Pokemon weakness and resistance play an essential role in the battling system whether causal or competitive.
 In this Pokemon VGC for Dummies: Type Match-ups, we’ll let you in on a refresher course as to what is super effective and not very effective in a Pokemon VGC battle.

 If you have been intrigued by the Pokemon VGC scene and would like to start your journey you’ll find this version of Pokemon VGC for Dummies pretty helpful.
 We’re here to remind you that the core premise of Pokemon battles is the effectiveness of your moves against your opponent.
 Back in the first generation of the games, it was easy to remember all types of match-ups as it was as simple as water beats fire, fire beats grass, and grass beats water.
 As the franchise expanded to more generations of games, these types were shaken up as we were introduced to new types like fairy, steel, dragon, etc. Let’s try to take a step back and refresh ourselves with what type match-ups are.